Overcliff Undercliff Track in Wentworth Falls

 Den Fenella Lookout

-From the Den Fenella creek crossing, the circuit walk continues westbound and passes two more exciting lookout points.
+From the Den Fenella Creek crossing, the circuit walk continues westbound and passes two more exciting lookout points.

 Breakfast Point Lookout